-Universities today need boundless security without compromise.
+Education today needs boundless security without compromise.
 This requires advanced threat protection and fast speeds at a minimal total cost of ownership.
 Best practices include multiinstance architectures and unified policy creation to make defending networks simpler and more effective.

 SonicWall can help.
-The SonicWall Network Security Services platform (NSsp) 15700 is a next-generation firewall with high multi-gig port density and throughput over 100 Gbps, that can process several million connections while inspecting for zero-day and advanced threats.
-Designed for higher-education network security, it eliminates attacks in real time without slowing performance.
-It is purpose-built to be highly reliable and deliver uninterrupted services.
+The SonicWall Network Security services platform (NSsp) 15700 is a next-generation firewall with high multi-gig port density and throughput over 100 Gbps, which can process several million connections while inspecting for zero-day and advanced threats.
+It eliminates attacks in real time without slowing performance and is purpose-built to be highly reliable and deliver uninterrupted services.